-Company can elect one or three months for the Revolver Facility and three or six months for the Term Loan.
-The Company elected a six month SOFR rate at the time of draw for the term loan and a one month SOFR rate for the Revolver Facility at the time of draw.
+Both facilities are "Term SOFR Loans" meaning loans bearing interest based upon the "Adjusted Term SOFR Rate".
+The Adjusted Term SOFR Rate is the Secured Overnight Financing Rate ("SOFR") at the date of election, plus 2.10%.
+The Company can elect one or three months for the Revolver Facility and three or six months for the Term Loan.
 Principal is contractually repaid at a rate of 1.25% on the term loan quarterly effective March 31, 2023.
 The Revolving Credit Facility has no contractual principal repayments until maturity, which is December 22, 2025 for both facilities.
+Certain P10 subsidiaries are encumbered by this debt agreement.

 The Credit Agreement contains affirmative and negative covenants typical of such financing transactions, and specific financial covenants which require P10 to maintain a minimum leverage ratio.
-As of March 31, 2022, P10 was in compliance with its financial covenants required under the facility.
+As of June 30, 2022, P10 was in compliance with its financial covenants required under the facility.
 In February 2022, the Company repaid \$25 million of the principal balance outstanding on the revolving credit facility.
-As of March 31, 2022, the balance drawn on the revolving credit facility is \$65.9 million and on the term loan, the balance is \$125.0 million.
+As of June 30, 2022, the balance drawn on the revolving credit facility is \$65.9 million and on the term loan, the balance is \$125.0 million.
 The balance as of December 31, 2021 was \$90.9 million on the revolving credit facility and \$125 million on the term loan.
-For the three months ended March 31, 2022 and March 31, 2021, \$0.9 million and \$0 of interest expense was incurred, respectively.
+For the three and six months ended June 30, 2022 \$1.3 million and \$2.5 million of interest expense was incurred, respectively.
+For the three and six months ended June 30, 2021, \$0 and \$0 of interest expense was incurred, respectively.